 What is a Subsidiary Merger?

-Following the deal, the target company then becomes a wholly-owned subsidiary of the acquiring company, with the buyer (the parent company) as the sole shareholder.
-This means that the acquirer exerts total control over the entity, potentially gaining control also of the latter’s non-transferrable assets and contracts.
+Following the deal, the target company becomes a wholly-owned subsidiary of the acquiring company, with the buyer (the parent company) as the sole shareholder.
+This means that the acquirer exerts total control over the entity, potentially gaining control of the latter’s non-transferable assets and contracts.
 The main purpose of a subsidiary merger is to protect the buyer from the liabilities of the target company.